rizer001/MC-Plugin/README.md

 2. Put the .jar file into the plugins folder.
 3. Restart the server.
 After the plugin has loaded, restart the server again to correctly load the data pack.

-**Also you can download plugin on curseforge: https://www.curseforge.com/minecraft/bukkit-plugins/mc-plugin**

 # Updating

 1. Delete automatically created datapack and it will be updates and re-created by plugin.